sosercodes/spring-postgres-jpa-onetomany/README.md

 - Allow navigation from both sides of the relationship
 - Provide better control over the relationship

-**Unidirectional** relationships are simpler but less efficient and they create an additonal table for the mapping.
+**Unidirectional** relationships are simpler but less efficient and they create an additional table for the mapping.

 ### Basic Implementation